 William Barrett, Jr. is a retired Medical Service Corps officer who served 25 years in the United States Army.
 He recently was the Vice-President for Military Affairs for Bon Secours Virginia Health System and currently is an active board member of the Governor’s Joint Leadership Council, Military Officers of America Association Board, and several other military organizations statewide.
 He has served in a variety of military assignments throughout his career.
 Mr. Barrett is the founder of Heroes Helping Heroes.
 He holds a Master’s Degree in Health Care Administration and a Master’s Degree in Physical Therapy.

-Lane Pearson serves as General Counsel for the Richmond Redevelopment and Housing Authority (“RRHA”), the largest public housing authority in Virginia.
-Before coming to RRHA, Mr. Pearson practiced with a boutique financial services litigation firm and served as In-House Counsel and Program Director with the Better Housing Coalition and the Alliance to Conserve Old Richmond Neighborhoods.
+Lane Pearson is an attorney with Mark Fleckenstein & Associates, P.C. in Richmond.
+For nearly a decade, his practice has included the representation of non-profit affordable housing developers and public housing agencies in all aspects of their operations.
+Mr. Pearson is a founding director of the Maggie Walker Community Land Trust and serves a gubernatorial appointee to the Virginia Housing Commission.
 Mr. Pearson received his B.A. from the University of North Carolina at Chapel Hill, his J.D. from the University of Richmond’s T.C.
 Williams School of Law, and his Masters in Urban and Regional Planning from Virginia Commonwealth University’s L. Douglas Wilder School of Government and Public Policy.

 Madelyn Peay is the Deputy Executive Director of the Hopewell Redevelopment and Housing Authority (HRHA).
 In her role, she is responsible for the day-to-day operations of the Housing Choice Voucher, Public Housing, and Capital Fund Program as well as for coordinating the authority’s redevelopment operational transition activities.
 She also serves as the VP of Public Affairs and Membership for the Virginia Association of Housing and Community Development Officials (VAHCDO).
 She holds a B.S. from Virginia State University and is currently pursuing her MBA in Real Estate from Marylhurst University.